NNDam/AI-Engineer-Note/README.md

 # AI-Engineer-Note

-Tất cả những thứ sưu tầm được liên quan đến AI Engineer và Deploy Services
+A collection for AI Engineer & Deploy Services

 - [Deeplearning](Deeplearning)